angular/github-robot/README.md

       - "ci/circleci: build"
       - "ci/circleci: lint"

-  # the comment that will be added when the merge label is removed, leave empty or set to false to disable
+    # the comment that will be added when the merge label is added despite failing checks, leave empty or set to false to disable
     # {{MERGE_LABEL}} will be replaced by the value of the mergeLabel option
-  # {{OVERRIDE_LABEL}} will be replaced by the value of the overrideLabel option
     # {{PLACEHOLDER}} will be replaced by the list of failing checks
-  mergeRemovedComment: "I don't like to brag, but I just saved you from a horrible, slow and painful death by removing the `{{MERGE_LABEL}}` label.
-Probably.
-Maybe...
-\nThe following checks are failing:
+    mergeRemovedComment: "I see that you just added the `{{MERGE_LABEL}}` label.
+It won't do anything good though, because the following checks are still failing:
   \n{{PLACEHOLDER}}
   \n
-\nBut if you think that you know better than me, then please, go ahead, add the `{{OVERRIDE_LABEL}}` label and add an override justification comment for the caretaker.
-You'll be free to do whatever you want.
-Don't say that I didn't warn you."
+  \nIf you want your PR to be merged, it has to pass all the checks.
+But if you have a good reason to want to merge this, please contact the caretaker to let them know."
 ```

 # Plugins